 We know cases are inconvenient.
 Here are several actions you can take to help prevent them from happening in the first place.

-From quick responses to clear policies, here are a few things you can do to help keep customers satisfied in order to avoid cases.
+From quick responses to clear policies, here are a few things you can do to help ensure a better customer experience and fewer cases.

 By providing an email address or phone number, you give customers the chance to come to you with an issue before disputing a transaction.